Pyr-000/YetAnotherStableDiffusion/README.md

 ### Image to image cycling
 When applying image-to-image multiple times sequentially (often with a lower strength), the resulting outputs can often be "closer" to the input image, while also achieving a higher "image quality" or "adherence to the prompt".
 Image-to-image cycling can also be applied without a starting image (the first image in the sequence will be generated via text-to-image) to create interesting effects.

+When cycling images in image to image mode, with the batch size set to a value greater than one and cv2 display enabled, `generate.py` will pause for user input after each cycle.
+By clicking on one of the images displayed in the cv2 window, the input image for the next cycle can manually be selected.
+This could be used to manually guide an 'evolution' of an image via a repeated, selective application of image to image.
+This behavior is disabled for cycling purely in text to image mode (`-cfi`, see below).
+NOTE: This may be replaced by a better interface in the future.
+Usability may be affected especially for larger batch sizes, as the display window created by `cv2.imshow` does not support adaptive window sizes or scrolling.

 For faster generation cycles, it is recommended to pass the flags `--no-check-nsfw` (you will not receive warnings about potential NSFW content being detected, see: [Additional Flags](#additional-flags)) and `--io-device cuda` (VRAM usage will be increased, see: [Device settings](#device-settings))
 - `-ic`/`--image-cycles` sets the amount of image-to-image cycles that will be performed.
 An animation (and image grid) will be stored in the `/animated` folder in the output directory.
 While running, this mode will attempt to display the current image via cv2.
 This can be disabled by setting the global variable `IMAGE_CYCLE_DISPLAY_CV2=False` near the top of `generate.py`.
   - When multiple prompts are specified via `||` (see: [Multiple Prompts](#multiple-prompts)), an interpolation through the prompt sequence will be performed in the text encoder space.